 Lifestyle Factors to Make Bones Stronger

-Because aging causes everyone to lose bone size and strength, everyone should follow the lifestyle rules for slowing bone loss with aging.
+Because aging causes everyone to lose bone size and strength, everyone should follow the lifestyle rules for slowing bone loss with aging, whether or not you choose to take bone-strengthening drugs.
 These include:

 • regular weight-bearing exercise